Centre for

 Nau mai, Haere mai, Afio mai!
 Welcome to Kāhui St David’s.

-Kāhui St David’s is a centre for music-making, inspiration and social connection.
-It is available for all types of events and functions, including weddings and funerals.
+Kāhui St David’s is available for events and functions, including weddings and funerals.
+All backgrounds and cultures are welcome.

-The building is owned by Friends of St David’s Trust Kāhui Rangi Pūpū, a registered charity.
+The building is owned and run by Friends of St David’s Trust Kāhui Rangi Pūpū, a registered charity.

 “Kāhui” means “the gathering” and captures the intention to serve all New Zealanders.
 It’s here for you.